So how does it work?

 Background:

-Deep in a within a chamber, hundreds of feet below the surface of Hexisthe hint of an unknown energy source was recorded.
+Deep in a within a chamber, hundreds of feet below the surface of Hexis, the hint of an unknown energy source was recorded.
 The nature of the energy source is undetermined as yet but does not appear to be of any recent origin and the entrance to the underground facility was only unearthed due to the explosive nature of the conflict on the surface.
 Currently, elite squads, or Kill Teams, are en route to the entrance of the underground complex.
 To the victor goes the spoils.

 Rules: